mlswg/mls-protocol/draft-ietf-mls-protocol.md

 struct {
   opaque epoch_secret<1..255>;
   opaque path_secret<1..255>;
-} KeyPackage;
+} GroupSecrets;

 struct {
-  opaque client_init_key_hash<1..255>;
+  opaque key_package_hash<1..255>;
-  HPKECiphertext encrypted_key_package;
+  HPKECiphertext encrypted_group_secrets;
-} EncryptedKeyPackage;
+} EncryptedGroupSecrets;

 struct {
   ProtocolVersion version = mls10;
   CipherSuite cipher_suite;
-  EncryptedKeyPackage key_packages<0..2^32-1>;
+  EncryptedGroupSecrets secrets<0..2^32-1>;
   opaque encrypted_group_info<1..2^32-1>;
 } Welcome;
 ~~~~~

-In the description of the tree as a list of nodes, the `client_init_key`
+In the description of the tree as a list of nodes, the `key_package`
 field for a node MUST be populated if and only if that node is a
 leaf in the tree.

 On receiving a Welcome message, a client processes it using the following steps:

-* Identify an entry in the `key_packages` array where the `client_init_key_hash`
+* Identify an entry in the `secrets` array where the `key_package_hash`
-  value corresponds to one of this client's ClientInitKeys, using the hash
+  value corresponds to one of this client's KeyPackages, using the hash
   indicated by the `cipher_suite` field.
 If no such field exists, or if the
-  ciphersuite indicated in the ClientInitKey does not match the one in the
+  ciphersuite indicated in the KeyPackage does not match the one in the
   Welcome message, return an error.

-* Decrypt the `encrypted_key_package` using HPKE with the algorithms indicated
+* Decrypt the `encrypted_group_secrets` using HPKE with the algorithms indicated
-  by the ciphersuite and the HPKE private key corresponding to the ClientInitKey.
+  by the ciphersuite and the HPKE private key corresponding to the GroupSecrets.

-* From the `epoch_secret` in the decrypted KeyPackage object, derive the
+* From the `epoch_secret` in the decrypted GroupSecrets object, derive the
   `welcome_secret`, `welcome_key`, and `welcome_nonce`.
 Use the key
   and nonce to decrypt the `encrypted_group_info` field.